StandaloneDynamics/umsebenzi-cli/README.md

 ## Config

+When adding new configs, this creates a folder called umsebenzi in your `$XDG_CONFIG_HOME` directory

 * Show config `umsebenzi config`
 * Add new config `umsebenzi config add`
 * Edit auth `umsebenzi config edit`